vectordotdev/vector/STYLE.md

 ### Synchronization

-Synchronization can be a very common sight when writing multi-threaded code in any language, and this document does not aim to familiarize you with all of the common synchronization primitives and their intended usage.
+Synchronization can be a very common sight when writing multithreaded code in any language, and this document does not aim to familiarize you with all the common synchronization primitives and their intended usage.
 Instead, however, there are some caveats that you must be aware of when using synchronization primitives in synchronous versus asynchronous code.